sc13912/tf-cloudrun-cloudbuild/README.md

 ## Prerequisites
 * Access to a GCP envrionment
 * Install Git, GCloud SDK & Terraform
-* Check NTP clock sync status on your client!
+* Check NTP sync status on your client!
 * Clone this repo and update the variables in terraform.tfvars as per your speicifc environment
 ```
 git clone https://github.com/sc13912/cloudrun-tf-demo.git